goldenGlow21/goorm_semi_project_2/README.md

 **Accuracy Considerations**: Techniques like Stealth Scanning may yield inconsistent results depending on the target's configuration.
 The accuracy of the scan is not always guaranteed and should be interpreted cautiously.

+**Legal Disclaimer**: Port scanning must be conducted in a lawful manner and should only target systems for which prior notification and authorization have been obtained.
+This tool is intended for educational and practical learning purposes, not for any illegal or malicious activities.
+We disclaim any responsibility for the consequences of misuse or irresponsible actions by users who disregard this warning.

 ---

 # Guide for Operation